mug-hotWhy We Need Reasoning in AI

-Just finished read IBM’s article What is Reasoning in AI? and it nails why the next wave of models must think instead of just predict.
+Just finished read IBM’s article What is Reasoning in AI?arrow-up-right and it nails why the next wave of models must think instead of just predict.

 Key takeaways (my own lens)